reverse-unina/LocatorsFragilityExperimentation/README.md

 # Breakage Examples

 The BreakageExample folder contains two subdirectories representing the two tested applications, namely "Contact List" and "Spotify."
 The structure of the two subdirectories is similar and each folder contains a directory for each documented test case.
-The documentation of each test case consists of: 1) the HTML file subject to modification, 2) the HTML file after modification, 3) an image showing the differences between the HTML files before and after modification, and 4) an XLS file showing the error report for each test case.
+The documentation of each test case consists of: 1) the HTML file subject to modification, 2) the HTML file after modification, 3) an image showing the differences between the HTML files before and after modification, and 4) an XLS file showing the failures report for each test case.

 # Locators Implementation